 Again, one is right and the other is wrong, or both are wrong.
 Isn’t what is shown by the ENTIRETY of scripture more likely to be spiritually true than individual verses that are lifted out of their contexts and misinterpreted, and which actually contradict the truths the Father shows by the whole of scripture (the original languages and contexts)?

 The truths of the Holy Spirit always align with all of scripture and all of the Father’s traditions.
-Christianity blew off the Father’s traditions when it was invented centuries ago, so it lacks that compass of discernment to aid in determining what is true, and what is false, which is why Paul told the Gentile converts to “hold fast to the traditions” he had taught them (1 Corinthians 11:2, 2 Thessalonians 2:15).
+Christianity blew off the Father’s traditions when it was invented centuries ago, so it lacks that compass of discernment to aid in determining what is true, and what is false, which is why Paul told the Gentile converts to “stand fast, and keep the traditions” he had taught them (1 Corinthians 11:2, 2 Thessalonians 2:15).

 Christianity currently dupes 2.5 billion people on the planet.
 Messiah Yahoshua said of life in Him, “ . . . and few there be who find it.”
 Broad road vs. narrow road.
 The former SEEMS right to so many, but only the latter is truth.
 There is only one way to eternal life, and christianity presents a counterfeit of it.

 For more information: What Are the Old and New Covenants?